 “A Micro-Winery” located in Santa Rosa, California

-fermented, hand punched-down, gently basket pressed, the wine is then aged primarily in neutral French oak to allow the vineyard flavors rather than new oak to take center stage.
+fermented, hand punched-down, gently basket pressed, the wine is aged in neutral French oak to allow the vineyard flavors rather than new oak to take center stage.
 The wines are racked according to lunar cycles to maximize gravitational lees compression before unfiltered and unfined bottling.
+To encourage harmonious fermentation, music is played in the winery for the wines in barrel.
 A splash-decant opens these bright, understated wines to reveal more of their personality, and their nearly super-human length in the finish.

-Grenache “Luc’s Vineyard” 2017, Fountaingrove AVA, Sonoma Valley
+Grenache “Luc’s Vineyard” 2019, Fountaingrove AVA, Sonoma Valley

 12.9% alcohol New Release Winemaker Notes: “High-toned red fruit, plum, cherry, bergamot and sage aromatics.
 Palate possesses a touch of rich forest floor and iron in contrast to the floral tones and bright acidity.
 This wine is pretty tightly wound, with firm structure.”
 Hillside grown, hand-picked, whole-cluster cold-soaked to open savory and spice elements, then destemmed to complete fermentation and aged in neutral oak.
 No new oak.
 25 cases!